 3. VANITY

-Light or medium-toned wood is taking center stage in new bath designs.
+Light or medium true-toned wood is taking center stage in new bath designs.
 Functional built-in storage is a must-have when updating your vanity, reflecting your personal needs.

 There are many unique bath storage possibilities, including open storage shelving, built-in beauty tool drawers, and towel coves.
 If you want to go one step further, floating vanities provide a modern, airy design solution while maintaining storage space.
-Finish your vanity with light or neutral quartz or marble for a visually light and clean feel.
+Investing in a quality vanity and countertops will allow you to stay organized and enjoy the look of your bath for years to come.

 4. HARDWARE

 Use your bath hardware to compliment the personality of your bath, as it’s often referred to as “the jewelry of the bathroom.”
-Timeless finishes to choose from include polished chrome, brass, gold, matte black, or brushed nickel.
+There are many options to choose from, including polished chrome, brass, gold, matte black, or brushed nickel.
 Don’t be afraid to mix and match!
 Get the help of a talented designer if you’re uncertain, they’ll help make sure the end result works with the entire space!

 5. LIGHTING & MIRRORS

 Replace Hollywood-style lighting with sconces or in-mirror lighting.
 Keep your lighting simple and linear, and complementary to your hardware.
 Bath lighting should not feel heavy or take away from the main features of your bath.
-Along with lighting, your mirror will likely need to be updated as well.
+Along with lighting, your mirrors will likely need to be updated as well.
 An updated mirror can transform an entire room by bringing more reflective light into the space.
 It’s important to love the way you look standing in your new bathroom!
+If you’re someone who likes watching TV in the morning, there are mirrors available that include built-in televisions and mirror de-foggers.